 how to use the masking feature.
 Along the way, you will create a wonderful

-image to decorate your Windows desktop with!
+image to use as your desktop wallpaper.

 - Working with animations

-Fractal 4.
+Fractal.
 You will create a zoom movie, animate parameters, including gradient

 control points, learn how to use the Timeline tool window, and finally render

-your animation as an AVI movie.
+your animation as an AVI or Quicktime movie.